TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseStructure/Index.rst

 above, but they may have such fields if it is convenient for whatever reason.

-There is no way such tables can be managed via the TYPO3 CMS backend unless a specific module provides a form of access to it.
+There is no way such tables can be managed via the`TYPO3 CMS`:pn: backend unless a specific module provides a form of access to it.
 For example, the **SYSTEM > Log** module provides an interface to browse records from the "sys\_log" table.